maykar/plex_assistant/README.md

 ```

 ## Cast Devices
-This component does not use HA's media_player entities, it automatically detects compatible devices (Google Cast devices and Plex Clients).
+This component does not use HA's media_player entities, it automatically detects compatible devices (Google cast devices and Plex clients).
 It will use the name from the devices themselves.
-Use the [companion sensor](#companion-sensor) to get a list of compatible devices with their names/IDs.
+Use the companion sensor (mentioned below) to get a list of compatible devices with their names and other info.

 ## Companion Sensor

-Plex Assistant adds a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
-This is to help with config and troubleshooting.
+To help with config and troubleshooting Plex Assistant automatically adds a sensor to display the names of connected Google cast devices and Plex clients.
+It will also display the machine ID and type of device for Plex clients.

 To update the sensor send the command "update sensor" to Plex Assistant either through your voice assistant (e.g. `"Hey Google, tell Plex to update sensor."`) or as a HA service call.
-The sensor is also updated any time Plex Assistant is sent a command.
+The sensor will also update any time a command is sent to Plex Assistant.

 To view the sensor results, navigate to "Developer Tools" in HA's sidebar and click "States", then find `sensor.plex_assistant_devices` in the list below.

-Plex clients must be open in order to be detected or recieve commands from this component, Plex can sometimes take around a minute to detect that a client is active/inactive.
+Note: Plex clients must be open in order to be detected or recieve commands from this component, Plex can sometimes take around a minute to detect that a client is active/inactive.

 ***You must restart after installation and configuration, but you may want to setup Google Assistant triggers or HA's conversation intergration first as they will also require a restart.
 Instructions for each below.***